 What are your rights as a taxpayer?

-Pennsylvania has aTaxpayers' Bill of Rights as that ensures equity and fairness in tax administration and enforcement.
+Pennsylvania has aTaxpayers' Bill of Rights that ensures equity and fairness in tax administration and enforcement.
 The Taxpayers’ Bill of Rights sets forth uniform procedures so that the Department of Revenue treats all taxpayers equally and fairly.
-This publication outlines the department’s responsibilities and provides an overview of the rights of taxpayers.
+The department encourages taxpayers to review a department publication, Your Rights as a Taxpayer, to learn about the department’s responsibilities and the rights they are entitled to.

 The Right to Quality Service